 - Record your lessons, and require students to prove that they watched the recordings.
 A student who watched the recording can then email you a list of specific words from the lesson or descriptions of pictures used.

 - Send out the recording link and your presentation slides to help students who need to review the information again for mastery.

 - Invite experts to share in your online lessons.
 From scientists to musicians, in this time of quarantine, many are looking for ways to help and would be happy to speak to your students.

-To supplement live videoconferencing sessions—or perhaps if you teach younger students—you can send students recordings of yourself providing relevant information about the coursework, giving instructions, or engaging students with a fun activity like a read-aloud, as this teacher did!
+To supplement live videoconferencing sessions, you can send students recordings of yourself providing relevant information about the coursework, giving instructions, or engaging students with a fun activity like a virtual read-aloud, as this teacher did!

 2. Use online discussion forums for interaction.